Madurai Car Rental

 The city was initiated by inhabitants who saw fertile land and accessibility of fresh water from the Vaigai River.
 With settlements getting all the convenience of food and shelter, the city expanded and kept expanding.
 It used to be a massive city in the older times.
 It was a flourishing land and drew the attention of many people who came and started off agriculture and trade here.
 Several Indian kingdoms held this place under their administration.
 The Pandya Dynasty was the most notable one as it ruled over Madurai over a considerable period of time.
 The major temples that we see today were built by kings of the Pandya Empire.

 The other notable kingdoms that took over Madurai were the Nayakas, Cholas and the Delhi Sultanate.
 The British too took over Madurai and soon realized its vast importance.
 It was one of the major trading hubs for them in the Madras Presidency.
 Since this place was very fertile a lot of agricultural work was conducted here and a lot of exports too were initiated from this place.
 Every kingdom here extracted and made the most of its flourishing and affluent traits and also based this city as the commercial, if not the administrative capital of their respective kingdoms over annals of time.

-Major tyre and rubber manufacturing companies rely on Madurai directly or indirectly for raw materials.
+Major tire and rubber manufacturing companies rely on Madurai directly or indirectly for raw materials.
 Today, Madurai is a big IT industrial center and a couple of SEZs too are located here.
-The IT sector here is booming as more and more international companies are coming here to outsource and extract most from the vast man power that the city offers.
+The IT sector here is booming as more and more international companies are coming here to outsource and extract most from the vast manpower that the city offers.
 Recently and rapidly, secondary occupations like poultry farming and pottery are coming up.
-Madurai has massive jasmine flower plantations and the flower market provides employment opportunities to over 2000 to 3000 farmers and small time businessmen.
+Madurai has massive jasmine flower plantations and the flower market provides employment opportunities to over 2000 to 3000 farmers and small-time businessmen.